tegorman13/ai_gd_chapter/Categories.md

 - Westphal (2023).
 Decision control and explanations in human-AI collaboration: Improving user perceptions and compliance.
 - Cui_Yasseri_2024_AI-enhanced Collective Intelligence
 - Collins 2024 - Modulating Language Model Experiences through Frictions
+- Carter 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
+- Cui & Yasseri 2024- Ai enhanced collective intelligence

 ### Risk
 - Nishida 2024 - Conversational Agent Dynamics with Minority Opinion and Cognitive Conflict in Small-Group Decision-Making
 - Bhatia 2024 -  Exploring variability in risk taking with large language models.
 - Mei 2024 -  A Turing test of whether AI chatbots are behaviorally similar to humans
 - Zhu, Yan & Griffiths 2024 - Language Models Trained to do Arithmetic Predict Human Risky and Intertemporal Choice
+-   Askarisichani 2022 - Predictive models for human–AI nexus in group decision making
+-

 ### Understanding AI output
 - Herzog 2024 - Boosting human competences with interpretable and explainable artificial intelligence
 - Cecil 2023 - The Effect of AI-generated Advice on Decision-Making in Personnel Selection
+- Barredo Arrieta - Explainable Artificial Intelligence (XAI): Concepts, taxonomies, opportunities and challenges toward responsible AI
+- Liu 2021 - Understanding the Effect of Out-of-distribution Examples and Interactive Explanations on Human-AI Decision Making
+- Ferguson 2024 - The Explanation That Hits Home: The Characteristics of Verbal Explanations That Affect Human Perception in Subjective Decision-Making
+- Bansal 2021 - Does the Whole Exceed its Parts?
+The Effect of AI Explanations on Complementary Team Performance

 ### Mental Model
 - Subramonyam 2024 - _Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces_
+- Westby 2023 - Collective Intelligence in Human-AI Teams: A Bayesian Theory of Mind Approach
+- Walsh & Feigh (2022) Understanding Human Decision Processes: Inferring Decision Strategies From Behavioral Data
+- Carter 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
+- Cui & Yasseri 2024- Ai enhanced collective intelligence
+- Kumar_2024_Human Mental Models of Self, Others, and AI Agents
+### Information Search
+- Giannoccaro 2020 - Search behavior of individuals working in teams: A behavioral study on complex landscapes
+	- not an AI study
+- Reimer 2006 & Reimer 2010
+- Burton 2024 - How large language models can reshape collective intelligence
+	- AI to provide starting points or ice breakers
+	- citation on gpt improving idea generation
+- Bouschery 2023 - Augmenting human innovation teams with artificial intelligence: Exploring transformer-based language models
+- Ashkinaze 2024 - How AI Ideas Affect the Creativity, Diversity, and Evolution of Human Ideas: Evidence From a Large, Dynamic Experiment
+- Zheng 2024 - DiscipLink: Unfolding Interdisciplinary Information Seeking Process via Human-AI Co-Exploration

+### Aggregation
+- Burton 2024 - How large language models can reshape collective intelligence
+- De 2024 - Supernotes: Driving Consensus in Crowd-Sourced Fact-Checking

+### Shared Memory
+- Hedley 2020 - Division of Labour and Team Performance: Human-Human Teams compared to Hybrid Human-Machine Teams
+- Aggarwal 2023 - Self-beliefs, Transactive Memory Systems, and Collective Identification in Teams: Articulating the Socio-Cognitive Underpinnings of COHUMAIN
+- Bennett 2023 - Human Performance in Competitive and Collaborative Human–Machine Teams